-In her home, Augusta helps by carrying water, buying or selling in the market and washing clothes.
-She lives with her father and her mother.
+Augusta lives with her father and her mother.
 Her father is sometimes employed and her mother is sometimes employed.
+Augusta works at home carrying water, buying or selling in the market and washing clothes.
 There are 2 children in the family.

 Because of your sponsorship, Augusta will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.